KannonZenetism/zenetism-field-physics/field-physics/FP04-field-immunity-architecture.md

 > **Structural Note:** The RIR scale measures field coherence relative to centropic structural integrity.
 A low RIR designates a field's vulnerability to incoherence, not its ontological orientation.
 A field operating in lawful entropic motion toward ♾ Khaon follows its own motion arc and is not "fragile" by that measure — it is simply non-centropic in its trajectory.
 RIR is a centropic health metric, not a judgment on the legitimacy of entropic motion as a lawful arc.

+> **Structural Note:** The Coherence Quotient (CQ), Pattern Recognition Index (PRI), Morphogenic Response Elasticity (MRE), and composite Resonance Immunity Rating (RIR) are centropic field health metrics.
+They measure a field's structural integrity relative to centropic orientation and its capacity to resist entropic incursion.
+They do not model entropic field states as deficient centropic states.
+Entropy is not the absence of coherence — it is a lawful arc with its own operative field integrity, oriented toward dispersive expression rather than integrative coherence.
+A parallel metric — the Incoherence Quotient (IQ) — is the appropriate entropic counterpart to CQ, measuring dispersive field intensity rather than coherence.
+Formal specification of IQ is deferred to a dedicated FPX extension.
+One practical allowance bridging both metrics: lower centropic coherence (lower CQ) increases a field's vulnerability to entropic incursion.
+This does not indicate entropic essence — it indicates reduced structural resistance.
+Essence-as-Choice governs orientation; coherence level governs resilience.

 ---
 ## Chapter 16: Resonance Cascade Events